Learning the Koopman Eigendecomposition: A Diffeomorphic Approach: Learning Equivalences via Invertible Neural Networks

 where the infinite sum results from the infinite dimensionality of the Koopman operator.
-To make the algorithm practicable, we create a library of eigenfunctions by defining maximum powers $p^{(1)},...,p^{(d)}$ for each principal eigenfunction $\varphi_{\text{p},i}$ - approximating the infinite sum.
+For a practicable representation of \eqref{eq:reconstruction_of_x_infinite_sum}, we create a library of eigenfunctions taking the principle ones to predefined maximum powers $p^{(1)},...,p^{(d)}$ for each principal eigenfunction $\varphi_{\text{p},i}$ using Property \ref{prop:productEFs}.
 With this finite number of eigenfunctions, \eqref{eq:reconstruction_of_x_infinite_sum} can be written in matrix-vector notation, i.e. $\bm{{\hat{x}}}=\bm{V}{\bm{{\hat{\phi}}}}(\bm{x})=\bm{V}\bm{z}$, with the reconstruction matrix $\bm{V}$.
 The simple library of eigenfunctions of the linearized system $\bm{{{\varphi}}}$ is then converted to a library of eigenfunctions of the nonlinear system via $\bm{{\hat{\phi}}}(\bm{x})=\bm{\varphi} \circ \bm{g} \circ \bm{{\hat{d}}}(\bm{x})$.
-The eigenvalues are preserved, since they are shared between topologically conjugate systems. \begin{remark} The linear function $\bm{g}$ scales the input of the eigenfunctions of the linearized system onto the unit box.
-This has the effect that the absolute values of the constructed eigenfunctions are smaller than 1 - forming a well defined Banach algebra and allowing the use of Prop. \ref{prop:productEFs}. \end{remark}
+The eigenvalues are preserved, since they are shared between topologically conjugate systems.